When you buy through links on our site, we may earn an affiliate commission. Learn more

 Safe Gaming | 24/7 voice and text monitoring for 200+ PC games, cyberbullying alerts (Family & Kids plans only) | Parents with kids who game online |

-Spam Call Protection | AI-powered call verification and protection (Family plan or add-on) | People dealing with frequent robocalls |
+Spam Call Protection | AI-powered call verification and protection (Family plan included) | People dealing with frequent robocalls |

 Online Balance | Day/night activity overview, social interactions tracking (Family & Kids plans, iOS only) | Parents monitoring kids’ digital well-being |

-VPN & Antivirus | Secure browsing and malware protection | People using public WiFi or concerned about privacy |
+VPN & Antivirus | Secure browsing and malware protection across all your devices | People using public WiFi or concerned about privacy |

-Password Monitoring | Alerts when your passwords appear in breaches | People reusing passwords (which is most people) |
+Password Manager & Vault | Stores passwords securely, auto-fills credentials, shares important files safely | People reusing passwords (which is most people) |

 Identity Monitoring scans for your name, email, Social Security number, license and passport numbers (Aura hasn’t added National Insurance numbers yet), plus other personal info on the dark web and in data‑breach databases.
 Perfect for anyone with credit cards, bank accounts, or, honestly, just an email address.
+Includes identity theft insurance: $1M (Individual), $2M (Couple), or $5M (Family) – US only.
+The Federal Trade Commission’s identity theft resources recommend similar monitoring, but Aura makes it seamless.

 Antivirus Protection & Online Threat Defense protects your devices from viruses, malware, spyware, and ransomware with: